-- Exclusions.
-Ask about any potential exclusions to prevent gaps in cover or denied claims.
+Exclusions.
+Ask about any potential exclusions in your policy to prevent gaps in coverage or denied claims.

-- Laws and regulations.
-Make sure that any policy you consider meets the minimum cover requirements.
+Laws and regulations.
+Make sure that any policy you consider meets your province or territory’s minimum coverage requirements.

-- Payment terms.
-Look for a provider that offers payment terms that meet your business’s needs.
+Payment terms.
+Look for a provider that offers payment terms that meet your businesses needs.

-- Additional extras.
-Not all providers offer all insurance options, so shop around for the best cover.
+Additional extras.
+Not all providers offer the same coverage options, so shop around for the best coverage.

-- Price.
-Every provider calculates costs differently, meaning pricing for the same cover can vary.
-Compare quotes to get the best price and consider a provider that specialises in insurance for your industry.
+Price.
+Every provider calculates costs differently, meaning pricing for the same coverage can vary.
+Compare quotes to get the best price and consider a provider that specializes in coverage for your industry.

 What to watch out for